Last Updated on December 11, 2024

 This way of protection serves as an extra layer of security protection during your login process.
 In addition to the usual information that you provide to log in to your account – username and password, you need to provide some extra piece of data which is known only to you, or you can prove your identity using a device of your personal use.
 For example, you get a message with a 2FA code or a call on your cell phone.

 By the way, GitHub strongly urges you to enable two-factor authentication and provides you with a 2FA recovery code in case you lose access to the telephone.
-Moreover, GitHub will require all users to enable 2FA by the end of 2023.

 On the other hand, for more vital information and N-times stronger security you can enable multiple-factor authentication.
 In this case you add more than one piece of extra information and/or device that is known and used only by you.